ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 #### Security {#pos-security}

 A proof-of-stake system is kept secure crypto-economically because a huge amount of ether must be destroyed by an attacker attempting to take control of the chain.
-A system of rewards an penalties incentivize individual miners to behave honestly.
+A system of rewards incentivizes individual stakers to behave honestly, and penalties disincentivize stakers from acting maliciously.

 More on [proof-of-stake](/developers/docs/consensus-mechanisms/pos/)